hc-sc-ocdo-bdpd/file-processing/docs/source/index.rst

 .. tab:: Metadata Report

-    Lists metadata of all files
+    Lists metadata of all files.
+There are multiple report configurations and only a subset of the columns are shown:

     .. image:: ./resources/metadata_report.png
        :align: center